 Phones will allow you to block ads on all websites.
 You just need to download an app and then enable it in settings.
 (On an iPhone it’s Settings -> Safari -> Content Blockers.)

-I use Purify app though there are a number of good options out there.
+I use Wipr app though there are a number of good options out there.
 Firefox offers a free browser that includes a content blocker that can be enabled for the built-in Safari app.
 In addition to keeping your online time more focused, this will also save on your battery life.
 Two birds, one blocker.

 Filter incoming calls